 When it comes to personal injury cases, the medical question is usually a predominant factor.
 This can lead to some tricky situations when assessing the quality of care.
 Almost without exception, substantial economic damages will be entangled with medical problems like diabetes.
 There will always be a question of maximizing the economic damages, usually dependent on numerous and sophisticated medical analyses.

 If medical negligence remains a question, your lawyer must protect non-economic damages from being destroyed by: (1) MICRA; and (2) Proposition 51 – these two are usually paired up in the “Henry v.
 Superior Court” case. [(Henry v.
 Superior Court(2008) 160 Cal.
 App.4th 440)] and are often misrepresented by the defense.

 Of course, the defense will often point to medical defendants or even a medical empty chair to avoid blame altogether.
 Other times they may try and persuade you to sue a chiropractor.

 If you are in serious pain and looking for a chiropractor, the most reputable lawyers will tell you not to go.
-Many serious back ailments arise from spinal cord injuries caused by abrupt pressure to the central nervous system.
-Pressure can arise from an awkward sit- or carry position, climbing up stairs, twisting the wrong way, etc.
+Many serious back ailments arise from spinal cord injuries caused by abrupt pressure on the central nervous system.
+Pressure can arise from an awkward sit- or carry position, climbing stairs, twisting the wrong way, etc.

 How To Protect Against Henry Issues?

-Henry has two serious potential consequences.
+Henry has two serious potential consequences

 First, it could diminish the noneconomic damages by a percentage of fault attributable to healthcare providers.
-Second, the amounts allocated would be reduced to zero if the medical wrongdoers are not named (empty witness chair defense), or $250,000 if included.
+Second, the amounts allocated would be reduced to zero if the medical wrongdoers are not named (empty witness chair defense) or $250,000 if included.

 For example, imagine a jury awards $10 million, with $2 million in economic damages and $8 million in pain and suffering damages.
 Imagine a finding the PI defendant and chiropractor are both 50% liable to pay compensation.